 To date, The Devil in Drag remains my favourite role and project that I worked on as an actress - Judge Alfonso De Tristano was a no nonsense man (yes, I played a man, a very powerful one) who took his job of upholding the law very seriously!
 Lol!!

-My face was slimmer back then too, and the hairstyle I had really suited me.
-Not sure I could get away with it now, but, I do intend to give it a try again or go bald one day, eek!
+My face was slimmer at that particular time too (in comparison to round 1), and the hairstyle I chose really suited me.
+Not sure I could get away with it again, but, I do intend to give it another try or go bald one day, eek!

+On screen: I don't know which one I miss more, being on the radio, or creating The Real Talk TV Series UK for *YouTube.
 Again, I wasn't about having my face on camera but, I absolutely loved all the laughs, meeting new people, developing the project and growing as a presenter.
 Valuable, hands-on experience that I massively appreciate.
-The show is still available to watch so, *head on over once you've read this post and leave comments with your thoughts - should I bring the show back?

 Pictured: Guest Darren Raymond, Artistic Director (Intermission Youth Theatre) and, behind the camera, Emma Obichukwu.

 That's it!
 End of memory lane.
-Did you have fun?
+Did you receive that dose of joy I hoped you would?
 Lol...

-At some point, we all go through a type of hardship, or difficulties, and such challenges often make us forget the wonderful aspects of our lives for which we should remain grateful and be uplifted by.
+At some point, we all go through hardship, or difficulties, and such challenges often make us forget the wonderful aspects of our lives for which we should remain grateful and be uplifted by.

 No matter what you're faced with, how you choose to tackle it will always be the difference between whether the situation quickly and positively improves or gets worse.
 To someone you are everything!
 Maybe you should take a trip down your own memory lane to remind yourself of that fact and, if nothing else, let that be your positive motivation force.